opencog/atomspace/opencog/atomspace/README.md

 This directory contains the code for the AtomSpace "itself", minus everything else.
 The AtomSpace "itself" is just a class for tracking all the atoms in the system, and making sure that they are unique.
+It manages two basic indexes, allowing atoms to be found quickly, by name and by type.
 There's actually not much to it.
 It's a replacable component, and could be replaced with something else, something fancier, as long as you keep the API.

-However, this README also discusses the design tradeoffs that were made that got us to here.
+This README also discusses the design tradeoffs that were made that got us to here.
 All of these design tradeoffs are inter-related and tangled.
 There's a reason things got to be the way they are.

 -------------------------
 Atom Implementation Notes